Corbyn calls for May to stand down

-LONDON British Labour leader Jeremy Corbyn said it was time for Prime Minister Theresa May to stand down after election results indicated she had lost votes, support and the confidence of voters.
+LONDON (Reuters) - British Labour leader Jeremy Corbyn said it was time for Prime Minister Theresa May to stand down after election results indicated she had lost votes, support and the confidence of voters.

 "This election was called in order for the prime minister to gain a large majority in order for her to assert her authority," he said in London.